Database maintenance often requires deleting unnecessary tables. In SQL Server, we have multiple options to accomplish this task:

-The DROP TABLE command in SQL Server effectively removes the entire table from the database, including its structure, all stored data, indexes, triggers, and constraints.
+The DROP TABLE syntax in SQL Server is used to permanently remove a table from a database, including its structure, data, indexes, triggers, and constraints.
+This operation is irreversible,

 DROP TABLE table_name;